jappeace/jappeaceApplication/content/authentication-in-reflex.md

 ```

-From my own experience,
+I've experienced that this is hard for the first time in
-doing this with reflex and to a lesser extend servant-auth
+reflex and to a lesser extend servant-auth.
-is hard.
-With this blog post I hope make setting up authentication easier,
+With this blog post I hope that setting up authentication becomes easier,
 considering the following pain points:

 1. 'Switching screens' after login, requires [recursive do](https://wiki.haskell.org/MonadFix).